wunderio/drupal-project/README.md

 ## Local development

 Install [Lando](https://docs.devwithlando.io/).
+Default environment setup is defined in `.lando.base.yml` file, use `.lando.yml` file for any overrides.
 Add your project's name and other project-specific settings to `.lando.yml` and run `lando start`.
-Run `lando` for complete list of available Lando commands.
+Use `lando` command for complete list of available Lando commands.

 Supported dependency and package managers: